ericlee555/III-Row-IOT-Data-ETL/README.md

 # III-Row-IOT-Data-ETL
-Institute for Information Industry IOT data extracting transforming and loading with Python and SQL.
+Institute for Information Industry IOT data extracting, transforming,  loading and visualization with Python and SQL.